-Kidney failure happens to dogs as they age.
+Kidney failure can happen to dogs as they age.
 Therefore, the less pressure put on a dog’s kidneys in the later stage of their life, the longer the kidneys will work in a healthy and effective manner.

 And lastly, routine vet visits to ensure your pup is healthy and there are no underlying issues that can contribute to the onset of kidney disease.

 Unfortunately, there is no vaccine to prevent kidney failure from developing.